The Atlas77 Programming Language

 }

-Use Result<T, E> when operations can fail and you need to communicate why:
+Use expected<T, E> when operations can fail and you need to communicate why:

 // Try to parse string to integer